keboola/developers-docs/extend/generic-extractor/jobs/index.md

 }
 {% endhighlight %}

-To extract the `members` array, you set the `dataField` parameter to value `members` or empty value.
+To extract the `members` array, set the `dataField` parameter to the value `members` or to an empty value.
 The following tables will be extracted:

 Users: